ksimeono/macsGESTALT/README.md

 ## Step 3: Identifying subclones based on evolving barcodes
-This step consists of another R Notebook which describes processing in detail inline with code.
+This step consists of another R Notebook, which describes processing in detail inline with code.
 Briefly, as each cell can contain multiple barcode integrants, these distinct barcodes (defined by their distinct 10bp static identifiers) are merged into a 'barcode-of-barcodes', while also accounting for any missing barcodes that were not recovered in that cell.
 Cells with identical 'barcode-of-barcodes' are referred to as a 'subclone' as they are indistinguishably closely related.
 "Barcode-of-barcodes" files are constructed for each clone seperately (as each clone is defined by a different set of static identifiers), which are used downstream for phylogeny building.
 Note that as our data used pancreatic cancer cells, which are chromosomally unstable, some barcode integrants were duplicated, which impairs downstream reconstruction.
 Hence, we can't perform subclonal reconstruction on some clones.
 These are filtered out temporarily at this step and do not have corresponding "barcode-of-barcodes" files.

 ### Inputs
 * `final_editing_data.txt`